Hark! The Herald Angels Sing: Mendelssohn melody

-In 1855, British musician William Hayman Cummings, organist at Waltham Abbey Church, adapted Felix Mendelssohn's secular music from Festgesang to fit the lyrics of "Hark!
-The Herald Angels Sing" written by Charles Wesley.
+In 1855, British musician William Hayman Cummings, organist at Waltham Abbey Church, adapted a movement from Felix Mendelssohn's secular Festgesang to fit the lyrics of "Hark!
+The Herald Angels Sing".
 Wesley had originally envisioned the words being sung to the same tune as his Easter hymn "Christ the Lord Is Risen Today".

-"Hark!
-The Herald Angels Sing" was regarded as one of the Great Four Anglican Hymns and published as number 403 in The Church Hymn Book (New York and Chicago, 1872).

-In Britain, "Hark!
-The Herald Angels Sing" has popularly been performed in an arrangement that maintains the basic original William H. Cummings harmonisation of the Mendelssohn tune for the first two verses, but adds a soprano descant and a last verse harmonisation for the organ in verse three by Sir David Willcocks.
+In Britain, the carol is popularly performed in an arrangement that retains Cummings' original harmonisation of the Mendelssohn tune for the first two verses, but adds a soprano descant and a last verse harmonisation for the organ in verse three, by Sir David Willcocks.
 This arrangement was first published in 1961 by Oxford University Press in the first book of the Carols for Choirs series.
-For many years it has served as the recessional hymn of the annual service of Nine Lessons and Carols at King's College Chapel, Cambridge.
+For many years it has served as the recessional hymn of the annual Festival of Nine Lessons and Carols at King's College Chapel, Cambridge.

-Advent adaptation

-Mendelssohn's melody has been used for a 1990 Advent song in German, "In das Warten dieser Welt" (Into the waiting of this world) by Johannes Jourdan.
-It is part of regional sections of the common Catholic hymnal Gotteslob and songbooks.